⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| Price/Sales (TTM) | 1.80 | Compares a company's stock price to its revenue, useful for valuing companies with little or no earnings. |
+| Price/Sales (TTM) | 1.82 | The price-to-sales ratio compares a company's market capitalization to its total revenue over the past twelve months, providing a valuation metric, especially useful for companies with inconsistent or negative earnings. |

-| Price/Book (MRQ) | 1.89 | Compares a company's market price to its book value, indicating how much investors are willing to pay for each dollar of net assets. |
+| Price/Book (MRQ) | 1.89 | The price-to-book ratio compares a company's market value to its book value, indicating how much investors are willing to pay for each dollar of net assets on the company's balance sheet. |

-| Return on Equity (TTM) | 0.01 | Measures a company's profitability in relation to shareholders' equity, indicating how efficiently management is using equity to generate profits. |
+| Return on Equity (TTM) | 2.08 | Return on Equity measures the net income returned as a percentage of shareholder equity, indicating how efficiently a company is using shareholders' investments to generate profits. |

-| Operating Margin | 0.09 | Indicates how much profit a company makes on each dollar of sales after accounting for operating expenses, reflecting operational efficiency. |
+| Operating Margin | 7.38 | Operating margin measures how much profit a company makes on each dollar of sales after paying for variable costs of production, such as wages and raw materials, but before accounting for interest or taxes. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |